Nico-Curti/PhDthesis/docs/md/Appendix/Scorer/README.md

 These considerations allow us to create an optimized version of the code of Sepand et al., the `Scorer` library [[Scorer](https://github.com/Nico-Curti/scorer)].
 The `Scorer` library is the `C++` porting of the `PyCM` library of Sepand et al. with a `Cython` wrap for the `Python` compatibility.
 Following the above told graph the computation of score quantities are performed in parallel according to the 7 levels found.
-The parallelization strategy chosen uses the `section` keywords of OpenMP library to perform no-wait tasks that are computed by each thread of the parallel region
+The parallelization strategy chosen uses the `section` keywords of OpenMP library to perform no-wait tasks that are computed by each thread of the parallel region.

 The extracted graph includes more than 100 different quantities so writing the full set of parallel sections becomes an hard (boring) work in `C++`.
-MMoreover, update the graph with new quantities brings to a consequential update of the full code and also of the parallelization strategy.
+Moreover, update the graph with new quantities brings to a consequential update of the full code and also of the parallelization strategy.
 Each function was written as an anonymous-struct, i.e a functor, with an appropriate operator overloading.
 Each functor has a name given by a pre-determined regex (`get_{function}}`) and the list of arguments follows the same nomenclature [^2].
 With these expedients we created a fully automated `C++` script which parses the list of functors, it computes the dependency graph and the parallelization levels and it gives back a compilable `C++` script with the desired characteristics.